cacosu64/ACMWOSU.github.io/README.md

-# ACMWsite
-An attempted redesign of the osu ACMW site
+A redesign of the ACM-W at OSU page.